 The first year of study focuses on instruction in core courses including, Biochemistry, Anatomy & Physiology, as well as foundational courses in the public health sciences.
 Additionally, the program includes a series of courses aimed at enhancing performance on the Medical College Admissions Test (MCAT) and includes an online course in Medical Terminology.
+Students who have successfully completed the first year with a 3.0 GPA may receive a Certificate in Medical Sciences.
 Students are required to maintain an overall B average in their coursework to advance in the program and to earn the degree.
 In the second year, standardized exam preparation continues and introductory courses in key medical sciences courses are added such as Introduction to Neurobiology, Introduction to Medical Pharmacology and Introduction to Medical Microbiology.
 During the second year, in lieu of a thesis, a culminating project will be conducted.